Verstappen on pole for F1 title-decider with Norris alongside

-ABU DHABI, Dec 6 : Formula One's title contenders seized the top three grid slots to set up a tense season-ending Abu Dhabi Grand Prix on Saturday, with a jubilant Max Verstappen on pole ahead of McLaren's Lando Norris and Oscar Piastri.
+ABU DHABI, Dec 6 : Formula One's title contenders seized the top three grid slots on Saturday to set up a tense season-ending Abu Dhabi Grand Prix, with a jubilant Max Verstappen on pole ahead of McLaren's championship leader Lando Norris and Oscar Piastri.

-He then went 0.088 faster with his second unassisted effort to clock a time of one minute 22.207 seconds, 0.201 faster than championship leader Norris.
+He then went 0.088 faster with his second unassisted effort to clock a time of one minute 22.207 seconds, 0.201 faster than Norris.

 NORRIS WILL TAKE TITLE IF ON THE PODIUM